 Optimize Fire Safety with the Right Help

-Certified Fire Protection is a licensed fire and security protection company that has been serving the western United States since 2002.
-Its factory trained technicians are qualified to install fire protection equipment, including fire alarms, sprinklers, suppression systems, and more.
+Certified Fire & Security is a licensed fire protection company that has been serving the western United States since 2002.
+Its factory-trained technicians are qualified to install fire protection equipment, including fire alarms, sprinklers, suppression systems, and more.